obsidiansystems/ledger-app-tezos/README.md

      endorsements, and denunciations.
 For more information about baking, see [*Benefits and Risks of Home Baking*](https://medium.com/@tezos_91823/benefits-and-risks-of-home-baking-a631c9ca745).
-  2. The "Tezos Wallet" application is for making XTZ transactions, and everything you might want to use the Ledger for on Tezos besides baking.
+  2. The "Tezos Wallet" application is for making XTZ transactions, and everything you might want to use the Ledger Nano S for on Tezos besides baking.

 It is possible to do all of these things without a hardware wallet, but using a hardware wallet provides you better security against key theft.